Phil-Ba/Twitcher/README.md

 # Twitcher
 Simple Project to start LiveStreamer with a Twitch stream.
 In other words, a (simple)GUI for LiveStreamer.

-LiveStreamer location is not yet configurable.
 Top 100 streams from twitch are shwon.
 Autocomplete selection for streams.

-Planned:
+Streams update every 5 minutes-

+#Prequesites
+Java 8 installed.
+Livestreamer installaed and on path.

+#Planned:
-* Finding LiveStreamer location automatically
+* ~~Finding LiveStreamer location automatically~~
 * Favorites list with online check
 * Nicer presentation
-  * Better presentation of streams
+  * ~~Better presentation of streams~~